Raigyo/unity-3d-archviz/Readme.md

 *December 2019 - Development time: 10 days*

 > 🔨 House visit made with Unity 3D (ver.
 2019.2.4f1).
 Visit a non existing house in a realistic 3D environment.
-There are 3 modes: Hotspots mode, First Person Mode or Cinematic mode. you can select which mode you want to use in the main menu.
+There are 3 modes: Hotspots mode, First Person Mode or Cinematic mode.
+You can select which mode you want to use in the main menu.

 * * *